 The tenant/occupant receives a written demand to vacate the property.
 The term of the period to vacate is dictated by the type of occupancy – whether commercial or residential and whether a tenant or a owner that was foreclosed on.
 This term normally is either 5 or 7 days, unless the contract states otherwise.
 After the 5-7 days expire and the tenant/occupant still refuse to leave then a complaint for a forcible detainer action can be filed.
 The statutes provide for a very short notice period before a court hearing.

-After the landlord has retaken possession of the dwelling unit, the landlord may store the tenant’s personal possessions in the unoccupied dwelling unit that was abandoned by the tenant, in any other available unit or any storage space owned by the landlord or off the premises if a dwelling unit or storage space is not available.
+D. After the landlord has retaken possession of the dwelling unit, the landlord may store the tenant’s personal possessions in the unoccupied dwelling unit that was abandoned by the tenant, in any other available unit or any storage space owned by the landlord or off the premises if a dwelling unit or storage space is not available.
 The landlord shall notify the tenant of the location of the personal property in the same manner prescribed in subsection A of this section.

-The landlord shall hold the tenant’s personal property for a period of ten days after the landlord’s declaration of abandonment.
+E. The landlord shall hold the tenant’s personal property for a period of ten days after the landlord’s declaration of abandonment.
 The landlord shall use reasonable care in holding the tenant’s personal property.
 If the landlord holds the property for this period and the tenant makes no reasonable effort to recover it, the landlord may sell the property, retain the proceeds and apply them toward the tenant’s outstanding rent or other costs which are covered in the lease agreement or otherwise provided for in title 33, chapter 10 or title 12, chapter 8 and have been incurred by the landlord due to the tenant’s abandonment.
 Any excess proceeds shall be mailed to the tenant at the tenant’s last known address.
 A tenant does not have any right of access to that property until the actual removal and storage costs have been paid in full, except that the tenant may obtain clothing and the tools, apparatus and books of a trade or profession and any identification or financial documents, including all those related to the tenant’s immigration status, employment status, public assistance or medical care.
 If provided by a written rental agreement, the landlord may destroy or otherwise dispose of some or all of the property if the landlord reasonably determines that the value of the property is so low that the cost of moving, storage and conducting a public sale exceeds the amount that would be realized from the sale.